Xabadu/react-native-jest-mocks/README.md

 # React Native Jest Mocks

+> [!CAUTION]
+> This package is deprecated and unmaintained, built for early versions of React Native + Jest.
+Usage is not recommended.

 Collection of Jest mocks for React Native that I use for different projects.

 ## Usage